gursheyss/rules/react.md

 - use kebab-case for component filenames
 - only use useMemo() useCallback() etc when it makes sense, dont unnecessarily add it to every function
 - extract all reusable utility functions to a /utils file/folder
+- use useContext() for feature-scoped config or state that stays within a single provider boundary
+- use zustand for shared state or coordinated updates across multiple components/features